ysdn2018/the-next-website/src/content/graduates/arman-pourshadi.md

   general.
 When designing his typeface, he starts by considering what its purpose will be and how it should be designed before he adds his own character to it.
-hobbies: ''
+hobbies: Video Games
+typeface: |-
+  Gill Sans
-typeface: 'Gill Sans, and Sorts Mill Goudy. '
+  Sorts Mill Goudy
 linkedin: 'https://www.linkedin.com/in/armanpourshadi/'
 email: arman.pourshadi@gmail.com
 website: 'https://armanpourshadi.wixsite.com/aikondesign'